Ashish-Madathil/ImageUpload/README.md

 # ImageUpload
 This is a web app used to upload images into a database.

-## Commands to get you started in your local machine:
+## Typical commands to get you started in your local machine:

 ### Create python virtual environment in project directory:
 python -m venv <env name>